natural remedies for urinary tract infection

 Urinary tract infection antibiotics

-Some of the common antibiotics your doctor may prescribe to treat a UTI include:
+Some of the common treatments of UTIs include the use of antibiotics.
+Your doctor may prescribe the following to treat a UTI:

 • Cephalexin (Keflex®)